 I'm calling it – the era of FaceTune is coming to an end.
 The world has had enough of seeing these highly edited posts of bodies that have been smoothed, reshaped and blurred; we want to see real women, real women who come in all shapes and all sizes, not in just the very narrow standards of beauty we have come to expect from Instagram.

-So I've come up with my very own list of body positivity heroes who light up my Instagram feed daily by showcasing and celebrating their natural bodies in all their beautiful glory.
-These women will help you to feel good in your own skin, develop a sense of body positivity and inspire you to throw on that bikini and just live your best damn life on the beach this summer.
+So I've come up with my very own list of body confidence heroes who light up my Instagram feed daily by showcasing and celebrating their natural bodies in all their beautiful glory.
+These women will help you to feel good in your own skin, develop a sense of body confidence and inspire you to throw on that bikini and just live your best damn life on the beach this summer.